dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 export type MyPluginConfig = {
   /**
    * @name name
-   * @description This allow you to generate a greeting with custom name
+   * @description This allows you to generate a greeting with a custom name
    * @default anonymous
    *
    * @exampleMarkdown